Please ensure Javascript is enabled for purposes of website accessibility

 Khalil Mohammed

-I have been resident on Rotherhithe Street for over 2 decades and have regularly walked past the Brunel Museum and it always intrigued me as an amazing dedication to the ingenuity and brilliance of the Brunel family in building Britain during the Industrial Revolution.
-I always felt I had a connection with Brunel ever since I studied Aeronautical Engineering at Bristol University and was lucky enough to live in the shadows of Isambard Kingdom Brunel’s Clifton Suspension Bridge during my studies.
-Volunteering at the Brunel Museum is very fulfilling since we are able to relay the incredible story of the Thames Tunnels to visitors as well as local school children; our next generation of potential engineers!
+I have been resident on Rotherhithe Street for over 2 decades and have regularly walked past the Brunel Museum and it always intrigued me as an amazing dedication to the ingenuity and brilliance of the Brunel family.
+I always a connection with Brunel ever since I studied Aeronautical Engineering at Bristol University and was lucky enough to live in the shadows of the Clifton Suspension Bridge.
+Volunteering at the Museum is very fulfilling since we can relay the incredible story of the Thames Tunnels to visitors as well as local school children; our next generation of potential engineers!

 Jean Rogers